Get hands-on experience with 20+ free Google Cloud products and $300 in free credit for new customers.

 • HTTP(S) — The foundational transport layer.
 All production deployments require secure HTTPS with modern TLS encryption, ensuring privacy and integrity in transit.

-• Server-Sent Events (SSE) — For real-time, server-to-client communication (especially in streaming scenarios like tasks/sendSubscribe), A2A opts for SSE over WebSockets.
+• Server-Sent Events (SSE) For real-time, server-to-client communication (especially in streaming scenarios like message/stream), A2A opts for SSE over WebSockets.
 This decision reflects a practical trade-off: SSE is unidirectional, firewall-friendly, and easier to implement for common use cases like task updates.
 While WebSockets allow bidirectional communication, A2A prioritizes simplicity for scenarios where streaming is mostly one-way.

 Together, these choices reflect a protocol built not just for power, but for practical deployment at scale — with minimal friction for enterprise developers.